School of Salamanca: Money, value, and price

-The most complete and methodical developments of a Salamancan theory of value were by Martín de Azpilcueta (1493–1586) and Luis de Molina.
-Interested in the effect of precious metals arriving from the Americas, de Azpilcueta proved that in the countries where precious metals were scarce, prices for them were higher than in those where they were abundant.
-Precious metals, like any other mercantile good, gained at least some of their value from their scarcity.
-This scarcity theory of value was a precursor of the quantitative theory of money put forward slightly later by Jean Bodin (1530–1596).

-Up until that time, the predominant theory of value had been the medieval theory based on the cost of production as the sole determinant of a just price (a variant of the cost-of-production theory of value, most recently manifested in the labor theory of value).
-Diego de Covarrubias and Luis de Molina developed a subjective theory of value and prices, which asserted that the usefulness of a good varied from person to person, so just prices would arise from mutual decisions in free commerce, barring the distorting effects of monopoly, fraud, or government intervention.
-Expressing this in today's terms, the adherents of the School defended the free market, where the fair price of a good would be determined by supply and demand.
+With their reflexions on Contract law and fairness in exchange, the members of the School of Salamanca were often confronted with the concept of value.
+Thus observing the effect of American silver and gold arrivals in Spain, namely lessening of their values and augmentation of prices, Martín de Azpilcueta established the idea of a value-scarcity, first form of the quantity theory of money.

+The just price of something, which respects the principle of commutative justice, depend on many factors.
+It has a certain latitude because it's not the result of God's will or of labor but of the common estimation of the people (communis aestimatio hominum).
 On this Luis Saravia de la Calle wrote in 1544:

 Those who measure the just price by the labour, costs, and risk incurred by the person who deals in the merchandise or produces it, or by the cost of transport or the expense of traveling...or by what he has to pay the factors for their industry, risk, and labour, are greatly in error....
 For the just price arises from the abundance or scarcity of goods, merchants, and money...and not from costs, labour, and risk....
 Why should a bale of linen brought overland from Brittany at great expense be worth more than one which is transported cheaply by sea?...
 Why should a book written out by hand be worth more than one which is printed, when the latter is better though it costs less to produce?...
 The just price is found not by counting the cost but by the common estimation.

-However the school rarely followed this idea through systematically, and, as Friedrich Hayek has written, "never to the point of realizing that what was relevant was not merely man's relation to a particular thing or a class of things but the position of the thing in the whole...scheme by which men decide how to allocate the resources at their disposal among their different endeavors."
+However, as Friedrich Hayek has written, the school rarely followed this idea through systematically.
+His members thought that authorities were sometimes required to intervene and to control prices, especially in monopoly cases or for staples.
+The opportunity of an economic interventionnism, called arbitrism, wasn't unanimously accepted : if somes thought that the prince concerned of public interest is more trustable that greedy merchants, like Domingo de Soto and Tomás de Mercado, others like Luis de Molina, Leonardus Lessius or Juan de Lugo considered that any intervention of the authorities is inopportune owing to the corruption and the clientelism that it'll created.